decaf-dev/obsidian-view-count/README.md

 ### Sync view count

 The view count for all files is stored in a JSON file located in the Obsidian configuration folder e.g. `.obsidian/view-count.json`.
-When `Sync view count` is enabled, the plugin will add a view count property to all markdown notes and continuously update them to match the values stored in the JSON file.
+When `Sync view count` is enabled, the plugin will add a view count property to all notes and continuously update them to match the values stored in the JSON file.

 Enabling this setting makes view count visible on mobile devices.

+### Skip new notes

+When enabled, new notes will not have a view count property added upon creation.
+However, if `Sync View Count` is enabled, a property will be added when the note is opened.

 ### Property name